tatsuya-ogawa/CarND-Vehicle-Detection/writeup_template.md

 I tried various combinations of parameters and I got a folling results.
 This results were ordered by score(upper is high).
 So I choose top score result's parameter.
+(The histogram bins was 32 and spatial image size was 32)

 | Use Spatial | Use Histogram | Use Hog | Colorspace | Orientations | Pixels Per Cell | Cells Per Block | HOG Channel | Extract Time | Training Time | Score |
 | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: | :-----------------: |